SolidSoups/Sushi-2-Go/README.md

 6. You should now be able to open up the project on your computer! :D

 ## Rules and workflow
+### Commits
+Please make sure to keep your commits short.
+When you make changes on your own branch, and you add for example *new assets*, *changes to scene* or *rearranging the hierarchy*, commit those first and then
 ### Branches
 Github uses branches to create copies of the repository.
 This is useful when adding new features, game mechanics vice versa.
 You should definitely read up on branching [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).